With Authors: Jen Mc Veity & Susanne Gervay

 If you were to host a dinner party for three of your characters, which ones would you invite and why?

-The Big Hippo because he's been my friend for 40 years, and maybe my expeditioner Kyle from 'Outback Ferals' and 'Antarctica's Frozen Chosen' because I've enjoyed being a bloke in those novels.
-And Melek from 'Hijabi Girl' except that I'd have to have halal food for her dinner.
+The Big Hippo because he’s been my friend for 40 years, and maybe my expeditioner Kyle from ‘Outback Ferals‘ and ‘Antarctica’s Frozen Chosen‘ because I’ve enjoyed being a bloke in those novels.
+And a mystery guest from one of my books.
+Who would you like to meet?

 How would you describe yourself in 3 ways?